OliverAbdulrahim/linux-for-blade-14/README.md

 ## ⚠️ Disclaimer

 Before you start, please understand that everything in this repository are provided as-is.
 Use at your own risk.
-While I've tested them on a **Razer Blade 14 (RZ09-0427)** laptop running Pop!_OS and Ubuntu, I cannot guarantee that this will work on all combinations of hardware and distributions.
+While I've tested everything I've provided on a **Razer Blade 14 (RZ09-0427)** laptop running Pop!_OS and Ubuntu, I cannot guarantee functionality across all combinations of hardware and distributions.

 **Running this script may lead to unintended consequences, such as an inoperable operating system and/or permanent data loss!** Continue on only if you understand and accept this risk.
 Please back up any important data before proceeding.